-Prior to acquisition by the Agency, the SCPP was privately owned and contained a network of existing dirt roads which were used by the previous property owner for routine management of the property; no public access was allowed.
-Upon the completion of its demolition plan, the site will be fully open to the public, seven days/week from dawn to dusk.
+Prior to acquisition by the Agency, the SCPP was privately owned and contained a network of existing dirt roads which were used by the previous property owner for management of the property; no public access was allowed.
+The Agency currently allows managed public access and upon t completion of its demolition plan, the site will be fully open to the public pursuant to the public access guidelines in the site's RMP.
 The success of this Conceptual Public Recreational Use Pilot Program relies on the community's investment in the property and its involvement as environmental stewards to guard against misuse of the site's resources.
-The Agency will regularly inventory the site to measure its ecological and social capacities to ensure a proper balance among the site's beneficial uses (habitat conservation, wildlife refuge and recreational uses).
-In the event the Agency documents conflicts and negative impacts on the site's ecological uses, management measures will be put in place, including but not limited to partial or full closure of public access to the site and/or restriction of certain uses to reduce impact.
-Limited parking will be provided onsite, and proper gate access and signage will be installed as appropriate to control public access.
+The Agency will regularly inventory the site to measure its ecological and social capacities to ensure a proper balance among the site's beneficial uses (habitat conservation, wildlife refuge and

-18 There was no public access on the property prior to the Agency acquiring the property in December 2017.
-The Site was privately owned and contained a network of dirt roads and trails used in the routine maintenance and management of the property.
+&lt;sup>16 There was no public access on the property prior to the Agency acquiring the property in December 2017.
+The Site was privately owned and contained a network of dirt access roads and trails used in the routine maintenance and management of the property.
+The Agency is proposing scalable public access that will be actively and adaptively managed by changing its form, frequency, days and times, depending on circumstances and compatibility with the site's habitat restoration and conservation goals as well as impacts to wildlife uses of the site.